List of The Power of Five characters: Pedro

 He is described as being extremely skinny with long dark brown hair and brown eyes.
 His past incarnation is named Inti.
 Pedro is 14 years old in Evil Star and Nightrise, but is then 15 in Necropolis.
 He had tried to heal Scott after Susan Mortlake tortured him by trying to control him but could not as the scars of the wound were too deep.
 By the time of Necropolis, he had learned enough of the English language to be able to communicate with the other four gatekeepers.

-In Necropolis, he went through the doorway in the Tai Shan Temple along with Scott, and ended up in Italy 10 years later.
+In Necropolis, he went through the doorway in the Tai Shan Temple along with Scott, and ended up in Italy ten years later.
 He was held as a prisoner in a castle situated in Naples, along with Scott.
 After a few weeks of being held in prison, Scott under the influence of the Old Ones joins their side along with Jonas Mortlake, son of Susan Mortlake, while Pedro afterwards escaped the prison and travelled to Rome with the help of an Italian boy named Giovanni.
 He used the door in St. Peter's Basilica in Rome to get to Oblivion, Antarctica where he and the remaining four finally defeat the Old Ones.
 After winning the battle, he joins Matt and the other three to live in the dreamworld situated beyond the mountains of Oblivion.

 Pedro can communicate with the other four of the five in the dream world.

 Jamie and Scott Tyler

-Jamie and Scott Tyler, twins, are two of the Five (Jamie being the third and Scott being the fourth) and are the main protagonists in the third book in the Power of Five series Nightrise.
-At the beginning of the novel, Jamie and Scott are working in a dingy theatre in Reno, Nevada, USA, under the whim of their "Uncle Don" who is not really their uncle, but Jamie and Scott are forced to call him that.
-After a performance Scott is kidnapped and both physically and mentally tortured by the sinister Nightrise Corporation at a juvenile prison called Silent Creek.
-Jamie is rescued by Alicia McGuire and creates a plan to save Scott.
-Along the way he is catapulted into the past and witnesses the first battle against the Old Ones.
+Jamie and Scott Tyler, twins, are two of the Five (Jamie being the de facto third and Scott being the de facto fourth) and are the joint main protagonists in the third book, Nightrise.
+At the beginning of the novel, Jamie and Scott are working in a dingy theatre in Reno, Nevada, under the whim of their "Uncle Don" who is not really their uncle, but Jamie and Scott are forced to call him that.
+After a performance, Scott is kidnapped and both physically and mentally tortured by the sinister Nightrise Corporation at a juvenile prison called Silent Creek.
+Jamie is rescued by a woman called Alicia McGuire and creates a plan to save Scott.
+Along the way, he is catapulted into the past and witnesses the first battle against the Old Ones.
 Sapling, Jamie's former self, was killed by the Old Ones, hence he was 'replaced' by Jamie.
 At the end of the novel Jamie and Scott are united with Matt and Pedro.

 Jamie and Scott's power is telepathy and they have the power to control other people and make them abide by the instructions given by the twins, as well as being able to read each other's thoughts automatically.
 Jamie has shown in Nightrise that he doesn't like using his powers.

 The twins are described as being very skinny (to the point of being malnourished) with long black hair (they are Native American) and dark eyes.
 Both of them have cut their hair by the time they are reunited.